-Among Lloyd’s numerous affiliations, Lloyd is a member of the Earth Institute’s Academic Committee, the Litigation Review Committee of the Environmental Defense Fund, the New Jersey Pinelands Commission, and the New Jersey Supreme Court Committee on Environmental Litigation.
+Lloyd has testified on environmental enforcement before the U.S. Senate and House of Representatives committees.
+His numerous affiliations include the Litigation Review Committee of the Environmental Defense Fund, the New Jersey Pinelands Commission, and the New Jersey Supreme Court Committee on Environmental Litigation.
 He has lectured on environmental legal issues at Judicial College for New Jersey Judges.
 Lloyd is also the co-founder and co-director of the Eastern Environmental Law Center, the sole public interest environmental law firm in New Jersey.